-- Use vivid, active verbs as often as possible. - Try to get rid of most of your "to be" verbs: is, are, am, was, were, etc. - Replace bland nouns with specific nouns. - For example, trade "shoes" for "lime green Nikes" or "lunch" with "half-smushed peanut butter and jelly sandwich". - Never use terms such as "things" and "stuff" when you could be more specific. - Beware of ambiguous pronouns. - Every pronoun you use should have a clear referent. - Be especially aware of "it," "this," and "that," which can often be vague or confusing.
+- Use vivid, active verbs as often as possible. - Try to get rid of most of your "to be" verbs: is, are, am, was, were, etc. - Replace bland nouns with specific nouns. - For example, trade "shoes" for "lime green Nikes" or "lunch" with "half-smushed peanut butter and jelly sandwich". - Beware of ambiguous pronouns. - Every pronoun you use should have a clear referent. - Be especially aware of "it," "this," and "that," which can often be vague or confusing.